The Real Housewives: History

 In November 2015, the eighth installment in the franchise, The Real Housewives of Potomac, was announced.
 The series had the working title Potomac Ensemble prior to the announcement.
 The first season aired on Bravo from January 17 to April 17, 2016.
-The original cast consisted of Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Charrisse Jackson-Jordan and Katie Rost.
+The original cast consisted of Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Charrisse Jackson-Jordan, and Katie Rost.
 The show has had one spin-off: Karen's Grande Dame Reunion.

-Prior to being announced, the ninth installment in the franchise, The Real Housewives of Dallas, was initially titled Ladies of Dallas during its early production, a potential spin-off to Ladies of London.
+Prior to being announced, the ninth installment in the franchise, The Real Housewives of Dallas was initially titled Ladies of Dallas during its early production, a potential spin-off to Ladies of London.
 It was announced in November 2015.
 The first season aired on Bravo from April 11 to June 19, 2016.
-The original cast consisted of Cary Deuber, Tiffany Hendra, Stephanie Hollman, LeeAnne Locken and Brandi Redmond.
+The original cast consisted of Cary Deuber, Tiffany Hendra, Stephanie Hollman, LeeAnne Locken, and Brandi Redmond.
 On August 17, 2021, the network announced that they had no plans to immediately renew the show for a sixth season, placing it on an indefinite hiatus.

-In November 2019, the tenth installment in the franchise, The Real Housewives of Salt Lake City, was announced.
+At the first annual BravoCon is November 2019, the tenth installment in the franchise, The Real Housewives of Salt Lake City was announced.
 The first season aired on Bravo from November 11, 2020, to February 24, 2021.
 The original cast consisted of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah.

-In November 2021, The Real Housewives of Dubai, was announced as the network's first original international installment of the franchise.
+In November 2021, The Real Housewives of Dubai was announced as the network's eleventh and first original international installment of the franchise.
 The first season aired on Bravo from June 1, 2022, to September 7, 2022.
-The original cast consisted of Sara Al Madani, Nina Ali, Chanel Ayan, Caroline Brooks, Lesa Milan and Caroline Stanbury.
+The original cast consisted of Sara Al Madani, Nina Ali, Chanel Ayan, Caroline Brooks, Lesa Milan, and Caroline Stanbury.
 In November 2024, Bravo placed the series on hiatus.

-In May 2025, the eleventh installment in the franchise, The Real Housewives of Rhode Island, was announced.
+In May 2025, the twelfth installment in the franchise, The Real Housewives of Rhode Island was announced at BravoCon.
+The first season premiered on Bravo on April 2, 2026.
+The original cast consisted of Alicia Carmody, Rosie DiMare, Ashley Iaconetti, Liz McGraw, Rulla Nehme Pontarelli, Kelsey Swanson, and Jo-Ellen Tiberi.

-In June 2025, Real Housewives franchise executive Lauren Miller died shortly after childbirth.
+In June 2025, The Real Housewives franchise executive Lauren Miller died shortly after childbirth.

-List of editions
+List of installments and editions

 Bravo has aired 12 series in the United States, of which 11 have been filmed in the country and one has been filmed internationally.
 The network has also licensed the brand to networks outside the United States, giving rise to several international installments, with varying levels of success.

 The success of the American franchise has resulted in 28 spin-offs centered on specific housewives, with the longest-running being Vanderpump Rules, which focuses on the staff at the restaurants and bars owned by Lisa Vanderpump from The Real Housewives of Beverly Hills.

 Indicates a series that is currently airing.

 Indicates a series that has been confirmed for an upcoming season.

 Indicates a series with an unknown status.

+Indicates a series that has been put on hiatus.

-Indicates a series that is no longer in development.
+Indicates a series that has been discontinued.